What is Product Lifecycle? Definition, Stages, and Strategies

 Strategy for managing product life cycle

 A product’s competitiveness and profitability depend on its product development life cycle (PLC) being operated efficiently.
+Optimizing product efficiency at each stage of the PLC is crucial for maximizing performance and maintaining a competitive edge in the market.
 Businesses can implement the following tactics at every PLC stage:

 1. Product Innovation and Differentiation